marcelstoer/docker-nodemcu-build/README.md

 That is the exact same command as for building for the ESP8266.
 It uses Git to figure out whether you checked out NodeMCU for ESP32 or ESP8266.
 The `build` command is thus a shortcut to using `build-esp32`.

-The process will fairly early with a meaningful error message if it does not find a `sdkconfig` file in the firmware directory.
+The process will fail early with a meaningful error message if it does not find a `sdkconfig` file in the firmware directory.

 ## Options
 You can pass the following optional parameters to the Docker build like so `docker run -e "<parameter>=value" -e ...`.